gclear96/talos-proxmox-platform/docs/grafana-authentik-cicd.md

 authentik configuration is **not** managed in this repo anymore.

-We plan to manage authentik via Terraform (authentik provider) in a separate repo.
-Keep this repo focused on platform services and their ingress/secret wiring.
+We manage authentik via Terraform (authentik provider) in a separate repo (`authentik-terraform-repo/` in this workspace).
+Keep this platform repo focused on runtime wiring (Helm values, ingress, database, ExternalSecrets).

 ---